glisak/Rhetos-wiki/User-authentication-and-authorization.md

 ### Additional authentication options

-A custom authentication plugin may be added by implementing a IUserInfo interface and registering the new implementation as the Rhetos server plugin (for example see AspNetUserInfo class in the AspNetFormsAuth plugin).
+A custom authentication plugin may be added by implementing the [IUserInfo](https://github.com/Rhetos/Rhetos/blob/master/Source/Rhetos.Utilities/IUserInfo.cs) interface and registering the new implementation as the Rhetos server plugin.

 ## Authorization